kaizcodes/Pog_Engine/README.md

 # Pog Engine

-**Pog Engine** is an AI-powered pipeline for analyzing OBS and stream VODs.
+**Pog Engine** is an AI-powered pipeline for analyzing virality in OBS or stream VODs.
 It transcribes your content, finds potential viral moments using **offline LLMs, speech emotion recognition, and audio analysis**, then exports ranked highlights as **DaVinci Resolve timeline markers**.

 Finish your stream, run Pog Engine, and get your best moments without scrubbing through hours of footage.

 **100% offline.
 Your data never leave your PC and will not be used to train AI.**

-Built for streamers who rely on **speech, reactions, and audio** to create viral moments.
+Built by solo content creator, for solo content creators & editors.

 > **Note:** Pog Engine currently cannot detect purely visual moments like physical comedy or crazy gameplay.